-This Evidence of Coverage document tells you how to get your Medicare and TennCare (Medicaid) medical care and prescription drugs.
-It explains your rights and responsibilities, what is covered, and what you pay as a member of the plan, and how to file a complaint if you are not satisfied with a decision or treatment.
+This Evidence of Coverage document tells you how to get your Medicare and Medicaid medical care and prescription drugs.
+It explains your rights and responsibilities, what is covered, what you pay as a member of the plan, and how to file a complaint if you are not satisfied with a decision or treatment.

-The word coverage and covered services refers to the medical care and services and the prescription drugs available to you as a member of the plan.
+The words "coverage" and "covered services" refer to the medical care, services and prescription drugs available to you as a member of the plan.